 I’ve written before about building your own monitoring systems versus buying a monitoring tool like Redgate SQL Monitor.
 There I talked about the time that someone tasked with managing and maintaining data gets back in their day when they purchase a monitoring solution.
 However, that’s not where the business focuses.
 The business frequently wants to know one thing and one thing only: what’s the return on this investment (ROI).

-Let’s talk a little about the pluses and minuses of building a system versus purchasing one.
+Let’s talk a little about the pluses and minuses of building a monitoring system versus purchasing one: in other words, the ROI of build vs. buy

-Another benefit is that you only have to build as much as you need.
+2. You build what you need: Another benefit is that you only have to build as much as you need.
 Let’s say you’re not using Availability Groups.
 Well, then you don’t need to build any kind of AG metrics into your system.
-This is very much in keeping with best practices around DevOps, build what you need and then incrementally improve as you go.
+This is very much in keeping with best practices around DevOps; build what you need and then incrementally improve as you go.

 That’s not to say that building your own system doesn’t come with costs and challenges.